microsoft/finops-toolkit/docs-mslearn/framework/optimize/architecting.md

 - **Advanced Architectural Patterns:** Review and explore the [Azure Architecture Center](/azure/architecture/browse/) for advanced architectural patterns and design principles specific to Azure.
 They include microservices, serverless computing, event-driven architectures, and distributed systems.
 - **Cloud-native Technologies:** Use managed services to simplify architecture, improve scalability, and reduce operational overhead.
 Embrace cloud-native technologies and services offered by Azure, such as [Azure Kubernetes Service (AKS)](/azure/well-architected/service-guides/azure-kubernetes-service), [Azure Functions](/azure/well-architected/service-guides/azure-functions-security), Azure Logic Apps, and Azure Event Grid.
 - **Multi-Cloud and Hybrid Architectures:** Extend cloud architectures to embrace multicloud and hybrid cloud scenarios, using [Azure Arc](/azure/azure-arc/overview) for managing resources across on-premises, multicloud, and edge environments.
 Implement cloud bursting and disaster recovery strategies for resilience and flexibility.
-- **Security and Compliance Automation:**  Use Azure Policy, Azure Security Center, and Azure Sentinel to automate security and compliance practices, including threat detection, incident response, and compliance reporting.
+- **Security and Compliance Automation:**  Use Azure Policy, Azure Security Center, and Microsoft Sentinel to automate security and compliance practices, including threat detection, incident response, and compliance reporting.
 Implement DevSecOps practices to embed security throughout the development lifecycle.
 - **Data Management and Analytics:** Enhance data management and analytics capabilities by using Azure Data Services, such as Azure Synapse Analytics, Azure Databricks, and Azure Data Lake Storage.
 Implement advanced analytics, machine learning, and AI solutions for data-driven insights.
 - **DevOps and CI/CD Automation:** Improve DevOps practices by automating CI/CD pipelines, infrastructure provisioning, and testing using Azure DevOps services, GitHub Actions, or Azure Automation.
 Implement Infrastructure as Code (IaC) with Azure Resource Manager (ARM) templates or Azure Bicep for consistency and repeatability.
 - **Advanced Monitoring and Observability:** Implement advanced monitoring and observability solutions using tools such as the [Azure Monitor Baseline Alerts (AMBA)](https://azure.github.io/azure-monitor-baseline-alerts/welcome/).